ivanmalor/testcafeassesment/README.md

 cd testcafeassesment
 npm install
 ```
-- Runs the automation suite using TestCafe
+- Runs the automation suite using TestCafe (It runs it in google chrome)
 ```
 npm test
 ```